 - Yellow is reserved for faculty & staff.
 (The first five spaces of the main faculty/staff lot in front of the AE Building are reserved for official RCC vehicles only.)

-- Blue is reserved for handicapped parking (with an approved NC handicap tag and an RCC handicap tag).
+- Blue is reserved for handicapped parking (with an approved NC handicap tag).

 - Green is reserved for visitors.